Masoudsedighi77/react-quiz/README.md

 # react-quiz
 **Welcome to the react-quiz wiki!**

-Here this project is a React Quiz Test, that was build by react.js
+Here this project is a React Quiz Test, that was built by react.js

 My main goal of creating this project is to practice my react skills such as useReducer hook and so on